Amit Shah: Criminal Procedure (Identification) Bill 2022

 The bill aims to replace the Identification of Prisoners Act 1920.
 In the 1980s, the Law Commission of India, in its 87th report, had recommended significant changes to the existing law.
 The new bill will allow the police and prison authorities to collect, store and analyse physical and biological samples, including retina and iris scans, of convicts and persons arrested on various charges.
-While moving the bill in the Lok Sabha, Shah said "The Criminal Procedure (Identification) Bill, 2022, will not only fill those obsolete gap, but it will also widen the scope of evidence for conviction."
+While moving the bill in the Lok Sabha, Shah said "The Criminal Procedure (Identification) Bill, 2022, will not only fill those obsolete gaps... but it will also widen the scope of evidence for conviction."